 Different hardware on different variants of the same phone

-It's really baffling.
+It's baffling.
 Samsung's arch-rival, Apple, aims for a tight coupling of software and hardware to improve performance across the board.
 The Apple M1 and the new MacBooks of 2020 follow the same direction Apple phones and tablets do.
 And they delivered a top-of-the-line performance for laptops.
 At the same time, in 2021, this trend will hit the desktop world.
 Meanwhile, Samsung chooses diversity.
-We can only hope for a better-unified experience on its 2022 flagships with the possibility of ditching Snapdragon for an Exynos-AMD combined experience, which promises a big gain in performance.
+We can only hope for a better-unified experience on its 2022 flagships with the possibility of ditching Snapdragon for an Exynos-AMD combined experience, which promises a significant performance gain.

 Smartphone manufacturers need to step up

 Android manufacturers need to change their approach.
 Too much diversity leads to extreme fragmentation of the market.
 Developers cannot keep up and support every little gimmick that is out there.
 In fact, not even manufacturers themselves can keep up with all the hardware they need to support.
 The need to start specializing is apparent, and the stability and maturity of Android as an operating system is the foundation of such a change.
 That's what I want to see in 2021.

 Despite Android's maturity, iOS has its beat in everything that matters.
 Call that an opinion, not a fact.
 But it is a much more robust and smooth platform for app developers.
 Google and Apple play weird games with developers in terms of their app stores.
 But that does not change the fact that iPhones provide a better overall experience in terms of OS and apps, even if it comes with less variety.
 Unfortunately, this experience comes with a significant price premium too.
 But the point here is not to convert iPhone users to Android users.
 It's to satisfy and maintain existing Android users.
 And that may end up being a challenge.